At UC San Diego Health, our surgeons are highly skilled and experienced in the most advanced techniques for surgically treating

 A radical prostatectomy can cure men of prostate cancer in cases where the tumor is truly localized to the prostate.

 Surgery is one of two main treatments for prostate cancer.

 Radiation therapy is the other.
 For prostate cancer that is highly aggressive or reoccurring,

 hormone therapy or chemotherapy may also be used.

-Our surgeons use the most advanced technology available for minimally invasive prostate surgeries, a surgical platform called the da Vinci System.
+To offer our patients the highest level of care, we use the most advanced technology available for robotically assisted prostate surgeries, a surgical platform called the da Vinci System.

 The da Vinci System gives surgeons a magnified 3D view of the surgical field and is equipped with special instruments that bend and rotate in ways the human hand cannot.
 These features enable surgeons to remove cancerous tissue with extraordinary precision and control.

 Robotically assisted radical prostatectomy has been shown to be as effective as open surgery with several potential advantages, including:

 - Less blood loss and lower risk of blood transfusions